 Position will remain posted until filled.
-Those that apply 2 weeks from this posting date, or by October 4, 2023, will be given priority consideration.
 Applications will be reviewed, interviews conducted, and hiring will take place throughout the application period.
 Early applications are encouraged, but all applications submitted until the position is filled will be given full consideration.
 If you are contacted for an interview, it will be conducted online through Zoom.

 CONTACT IN UNDERGRADUATE ADMISSIONS:

 Melissa Aydelott, Assistant Director: firstname.lastname@example.org